mergesort/mergesort.github.io/_posts/2014-01-01-new-years-resolution-2014-edition.md

 ### More hats to wear

 I don’t mean this in the classic startup way, though [best](https://betaworks.com) part of [working](https://donenotdone.com) at [startups](http://get.viggle.com).
 Over the last year I’ve come to face it, I’m going bald.
 It’s pretty noticeable, my hairline is receding like glaciers in the North Pole.
 I decided to buzz it all off one day in November, and haven’t looked back since.
 Of course it was 25 degrees the next night, so I did regret the timing.
-But back to hats… I’ve always avoided wearing hats because I knew my time with thick hair wasn’t long for this world, and wanted to squeeze what I could out of it. <a href="#-wearing-hats-supposedly-prevents-oxygen-from-getting-to-the-scalp-weakening-hair-folicles">²</a> What I didn’t expect was the white hairs in my beard… But it’s ok, [Natalia](https://www.metaprogrammed.com) thinks it’s endearing.
+But back to hats… I’ve always avoided wearing hats because I knew my time with thick hair wasn’t long for this world, and wanted to squeeze what I could out of it.[^2] What I didn’t expect was the white hairs in my beard… But it’s ok, [Natalia](https://www.metaprogrammed.com) thinks it’s endearing.

 ### Do good, not just well